Behnam-sn/Castle-Docusaurus/docs/hardware/cpu/cpu.md

 ## What is a CPU?

-A central processing unit (CPU),
+Central processing unit (CPU),
-Is the primary component of a computer.

-CPU is a complex set of electronic circuitry
+Is a complex set of electronic circuits.

-A CPU is the core computational unit in a computer.
+CPU is the primary component of a computer.
+It acts as the brain of any computing device.

-It handles all computing tasks required for running the operating system and applications,
+CPU handles all computing tasks,
+Required for running the operating system and applications.

 Such as arithmetic, logic, controlling, and input/output (I/O) operations.

-CPU acts as the brain of any computing device.

-## What are the Components of a CPU?
+## CPUs Components

-A CPU is a complex electronic circuit,
-That comprises several key components,
+A CPU comprises several key components,
 That process data and run instructions.

 The main components of a CPU: